 What was your academic background before coming to the Soc-Org Psych Program at TC?

 I have a BA in Psychology from Barnard College.
 After graduating, I worked at Citi in Executive Recruiting.
-Most recently, I was part of the Intergroup Social Perception Lab conducting research in Honolulu, HI at the University of Hawaii-Manoa (Department of Psychology).
+More recently, I was part of the Intergroup Social Perception Lab conducting social psychology research at the University of Hawaii-Manoa.
 There, my primary project examined the role of confrontation and how it impacts the perceptions of racial discrimination.

 Why did you choose the Soc-Org Psych Program at TC?

-TC’s program always stood out to me, even as I applied to an array of doctoral programs (social psychology, organizational behavior, etc.) It’s definitely unique given the integration of both social and organizational psychology.
-I was also attracted to the program’s scientist-practicioner model but above all, I was drawn to particular faculty members’ research, which strongly aligned with my interests.
+TC’s program always stood out to me.
+I was attracted to its unique integration of social and organizational psychology and the scientist-practitioner model.
+Above all, I was drawn to the facultys' research, which strongly aligned with my own interests.

 What are your research interests?
 Have they changed since you started the program?
 If so, in what way?